beginning of content

 What are the symptoms of Japanese encephalitis?

-Most people with Japanese encephalitis don’t experience any symptoms.
+Most people infected with the Japanese encephalitis virus don't experience any symptoms.

-You may notice symptoms about 5 to 15 days after being bitten by a JEV-infected mosquito.
+If you do get symptoms, you are likely to notice them about 5 to 15 days after being bitten by an infected mosquito.

 CHECK YOUR SYMPTOMS — Use the Symptom Checker and find out if you need to seek medical help.